What size pitches do you have at your campsite near Edinburgh?

 East Lothian buses also operate the night service N26 which runs every 90 minutes.
 Just make sure you get on one with the destination Seton Sands or Tranent if returning on the night service.
 If you are staying with us we recommend that you download the East Lothian Bus app which gives live updates on every service.

-The site is a five-minute walk from the John Muir Way and so is an excellent overnight spot for cyclists and walkers attempting this long-distance trail.
+Our holiday park in Edinburgh is a five-minute walk from the John Muir Way and so is an excellent overnight spot for cyclists and walkers attempting this long-distance trail.

 Where are your nearest supermarkets?

 We have a small licensed shop on site.
 The nearest convenience store is the Co-Op in nearby Prestonpans, about 1-mile from Drummohr.
 The Co-Op is open until 10pm.
 Click here for their website.